hanabi/hanabi.github.io/Beginner.md

 ### Joining a Game

 The Hyphen-ated group usually has games going every day.
-You can see if there are any Hyphen-ated members currently playing by looking at the Discord voice channels along the left side of the screen ("Hanabi 1", "Hanabi 2", "Teaching/Beginner Games", etc.).
+You can see if there are any Hyphen-ated members currently playing by looking at the Discord voice channels along the left side of the screen ("Hyphen-ated 1", "Hyphen-ated 2", "Teaching/Beginner Games", etc.).

 If all of the voice channels are empty, then there are not any people currently playing.
 Perform a Discord ping to see if any members of the Hyphen-ated group are around and want to play.
 You can do this by typing `/here Anyone around for a beginner game with a new player ready and willing to learn?` in the #general text channel.